derek-dchu/awesome-note/greedy.md

             remove key from bins

 # remaining numbers are all candidates
-check for frequency of each remaining number, if it is larger than 1/k of arr.len, then the number is a majority number.
+Make an extra traversal to check for frequency of each remaining number, if it is larger than 1/k of arr.len, then the number is a majority number.
 ```